Twitter, blogs and online learning

 Some sources are referenced in my pannage blog which started as an experiment and continues mainly as a series of personal reflections influenced by what I am reading and doing on a weekly basis.
 After six months I wrote a short manifesto for my blog.

 Another key source, contrary to initial expectations, has become Twitter which is both individual and has an immediacy about it.
 I have blogged about what I have learned from Twitter.
 This explains the different types of use and, of course, Twitter makes it clear who I am following.

 I subscribe to a number of opt-in alerts and e-newsletters from organisations, government departments and related bodies, perhaps too many now.
-A useful and wide-ranging one is Info4Local (local government-related information from central government).

 Tony Cassidy @tonycassidy

 Follow @AngusWillson love his calm and measured approach based on years of experience,